pedrovgs/Roma/README.md

 Contributors
 ------------

 Thanks [Mª Asunción Jiménez Cordero](https://github.com/asuncionjc) for all your contributions to this project and support during the development.
-Your machine learning support and knowledge was the key to succes in this project.
+Your machine learning support and knowledge was the key to success in this project.

 Developed By
 ------------